Suryansh1720001/Taaveez/README.md

 - Android Studoid
 - Room database

-⭐ And naturally, the Taaveez App is available for all to explore, with its open-source code hosted on a [public repository].(https://github.com/Suryansh1720001/Taaveez)
+⭐ And naturally, the Taaveez App is available for all to explore, with its open-source code hosted on a [Public Repository](https://github.com/Suryansh1720001/Taaveez).

 <br>